Estimated Read Time: 4 minutes

-If you are in the midst of expanding your workforce, it can be an exciting opportunity for your business.
+If you are in the midst of expanding your workforce in Hong Kong, it can be an exciting opportunity for your business.

 However, it’s also important to ensure that the right decisions around recruitment are made during this process.
 After all, the hiring choices you make now can have far-reaching implications for your business.

 Some employers may choose to go down the path of employing a full-time employee for stability and availability, whilst others may choose an independent contractor due to flexibility and speciality.

 If you’re not sure about which is the ideal option for you, this article takes an overview look into the contractor vs employee dilemma.

 Some of the pros and cons may apply to your current situation to help you make a more informed decision about these recruitment options for your business.